sajibdeb/taos-mint/README.md

 Auto-mint TAO-20 inscriptions on the [Bittensor](https://bittensor.com) blockchain — the same transactions triggered by [taoscriptions.com/mint](https://www.taoscriptions.com/mint).

+#
+Follow me on X: https://x.com/SajibDeb_bd

+##
+Requirments:
+###
+1. You need a Bittensor (TAO) wallet.

+How to Get Started:
+Go to the official website: https://talisman.xyz/ Click Download Wallet and add the extension to your browser (Chrome or Firefox recommended).
+Set a strong password for the extension.
+Choose:Create new wallet → It will give you a 12 or 24-word recovery phrase (backup this securely offline!).
+Or Import an existing wallet using your seed phrase.
+Or connect a hardware wallet.

+### 2. Fund your wallet
+1. Use CEX like Binance or others and deposit TAO directly to your wallet!
+2. Bridge: https://www.tao.app/bridge(Buy vTAO on Base network.
+CA: "0xe9f6d9898f9269b519e1435e6ebaff766c7f46bf".
+Bridge to TAO(EVM network first), then bridge from EVM to TAO (subnet Talisman wallet)

 ## How It Works

 Each "mint" submits a signed `system.remark` extrinsic containing a TAO-20 JSON payload: